 Safety measures in cars attempt to limit the movement of your body during an accident, particularly your neck.
 Depending on the angle of the initial impact, your neck can quickly move forward, back or to the sides.
 You tear or pull muscles in this area, a condition that’s commonly called whiplash

 The same sudden movements also damage the back, causing soreness, strain and pain.
 Back injuries can linger for weeks or months after the initial accident, with Men’s Health reporting 70 percent

 of people still suffered from pain for at least six weeks.

-Reach out to a St. Joseph personal injury attorney and get started on the road to recovery
+Reach out to our Missouri personal injury attorneys and get started on the road to recovery

 Spinal Cord Injuries